gicentre/litvis/documents/tutorials/introduction/intro2.md

 If you are feeling confident with [elm-vegalite](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest/) you can try further experiments with line charts by editing `incomeLineCharts.md`
 {|question )}

-Notice that the header of this new file doen't have the usual `elm dependencies` lines, nor does it import anything or create a `data` function.
+Notice that the header of this new file doesn't have the usual `elm dependencies` lines, nor does it import anything or create a `data` function.
 All of that was defined in `incomeRoot.md`.
 Instead we link this document to `incomeRoot.md` with the header